samanthatuhseng/samanthatuhseng/README.md

 ##### nwPlus Aurora Component Library -> [Take A Look](https://github.com/nwplus/Aurora)
 Working with @nwPlus to create a React component-based library that consists of all the designed/styled parts for our hackathon websites ([nwhacks.io](nwhacks.io) | [hackcamp.nwplus.io](hackcamp.nwplus.io) | [cmd-f.nwplus.io](cmd-f.nwplus.io) | [nwplus.io](nwplus.io))

-##### Keep Out! -> (Currently polishing project before putting it on public c:)
-Working with a partner to create an open sourced web application project that sends you notifications when someone enters your room.
-We use: OpenCV, Twilio API, Python, and Flask.

 ***
 #### ⚡ Fun Facts: ...
 - I enjoy reading!
 (Currently in a greek mythology phase)